 Hannah Pritchett is a movement enthusiast from San Diego.
 She received dance training from San Diego School for the Creative and Performing Arts where she also had the opportunity to dance works by Donald McKayle, Jose Limon, Anna Sokolow, Fred Benjamin, Tong Wang, and Christopher Huggins.
 She spent a season as a member of Philadanco 2 in 2017 where she danced works by Daniel Ezralow and Fransisco Gella.
 Hannah will be dancing with San Diego Dance Theater for “Janus III: Dancing the Future” in 2019.

-Jacob Soble is a self-taught choreographer from San Diego, California.
+Jacob Soble is a self-taught choreographer from San Diego.
 His objective and mindset when creating, dancing, or performing is to feel and experience movement simultaneously, letting it be natural; to dance authentically.
 He has been dancing for most of his life but most of all, his passion is teaching and choreography.
-In the future, I hope to choreograph and create pieces for dance conventions, companies, and music artists around the globe in order to influence young and old artists and dancers to not get too fixated on what dance should be, and instead focus on what it naturally just "is" and what it means to them.
+He hopes to choreograph and create pieces for dance conventions, companies, and music artists around the globe to influence young and old artists and dancers to not get fixated on what dance should be, and instead focus on what it naturally just "is" and what it means to them.

 Keondre “DRE” Taylor began dancing at age 12 and has been going strong ever since.
 He signed with MSA dance agency at 13 and has opened for artists Chris Brown, Rihanna, and grammy award winning artist Mary J. Blige.
 Dre has been a dancer in the San Diego Dance community for over 10 years.
 Though he is no stranger to doing solo projects, Dre has recently decided to focus his energy in this area and is hoping that through this, not only will he be able to create his own vision and legacy that inspires and new generation of dancers to be their “true” selves as artists.